oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/cli/src/utils.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/cli/src/utils.ts)

-This file contains several utility functions that are used in the Alephium project.
+This file contains several utility functions that are used in the Oxygenium project.

 The `loadConfig` function takes a filename as input and returns a configuration object.
 It first checks if the file exists and then loads the content of the file using `require`.
 The loaded content is expected to have a default export that matches the `Configuration` type defined in `types.ts`.
 The function then merges the loaded configuration with the default configuration values and returns the resulting object.

-The `getConfigFile` function returns the path to the Alephium configuration file.
+The `getConfigFile` function returns the path to the Oxygenium configuration file.
 It first checks if `oxygenium.config.ts` exists in the project root directory, and if not, it checks for `oxygenium.config.js`.
 If neither file exists, it returns the path to the default configuration file located in the `templates/base` directory.

 The `isNetworkLive` function takes a URL as input and returns a boolean indicating whether the network at that URL is live.
 It sends a GET request to the `/infos/node` endpoint of the network and checks if the response status is 200.